Easter Family Days Out with the Kids 2025

 Portsmouth Museums, Portsmouth

 If you are in the south, why not take a visit to Portsmouth Museums.
-With a range of Easter activities for children, from Easter crafts to a Knot Tying workshop and a Meccano day, there is something for everyone to enjoy.
 The collections are wide ranging from natural history to local history, working life and the sea, there is bound to be something that takes your fancy.
 Ideal for days when the weather is not kind.
 Check the website to see the full range of museums and locations on offer.

 Liverpool Museums